ORC Week 6 – DIY Cane Headboard Build

 Staple It!

 I know this will seem pretty basic, but we used a staple gun to initially hold the cane fabric in place.
-First, lay the maple frame with the groove side pointing downward.
+First, lay the maple frame with the groove side (face) pointing downward.
 The cane fabric will lay on top of the back to be stapled.
-Measure and cut the cane fabric to be slightly larger than the frame itself.
-You want the fabric to hang over the opening slightly on all sides for added leverage.
-Use the lines of the cane to make sure it’s as straight as possible.

-You won’t need to stretch the first side you choose to staple.
-Each side after, I tried to stretch the fabric to get it tight and straight.
-I stapled every inch or so, I don’t think it’s possible to do too much.
 No matter how hard I tried, it still dried a little crooked.
 The pattern isn’t perfectly symmetrical, but it still looks great!

 Size Does Matter

 The next step is adding the 1×2 pine frame to the back.
 We originally assembled the four pieces of the pine frame first.
 We quickly realized that it would be too hard to line up the pieces exactly.
 Instead, we cut all the pieces of the pine and assembled them to the back, one by one.
-Use a thin line of wood glue first.
-You want to make sure the glue gets on every piece of the cane fabric (pictured below).
-However, you don’t want to use too much glue, or it will drip out onto the cane.
-This happened to one or two of our pieces, but we caught it in time to wipe up.

 After the glue is down, lay the piece of pine on top and nail it into place.
 Again, make sure you’re using the correct size nail!
 Our very first frame was a bust because the nail came through the front.
 Not cool for our floors either.

-Once the “blocks” have all dried (we waited until the next day), you can start assembling them together to form the headboard.
-To be completely honest, we are not finished with this part.
-I will most likely have to edit this post once we attach the final two rows.
 I laid the “blocks” on the floor first, like a puzzle.
 Then we started connecting them in groups of three.
 We used wood glue and clamps first.
 Once they sat for a few minutes, we used screws through the pine backing.
 The screws we used were 2″ screws, but we should’ve used slightly bigger.
-The only other size we had was 3 1/2″, and those would’ve gone too far.
+I think 2 1/2″ would be perfect.

-In the far right picture, notice that the pieces of pine don’t line up exact.
+In the far right picture, notice that the pieces of backer pine don’t line up exactly right.
 They will be facing the wall side, so that part wasn’t important to us.
-We are planning on getting mender plates for the back this weekend.
-The hope is to make sure they are attached as secure as possible.
-That will be the part that I need to update once complete!
-The other big piece is how to attach it to the wall… Stay tuned!
+We are planning on installing mender plates to those joints to make sure they are as secure as possible.

 1. Ok … this headboard is freaking awesome Annie!
 I’m so happy you guys stuck with it because this is looking so good!
 It pairs nicely with the white walls and neutral bedding!